07 April 2022

 But life is more complicated than this, more layered, and so I started thinking about it.

 On a personal level, I couldn't be happier -- or luckier, because I am not sure that I deserve what I've got.
 I have a lovely wife.
 We are both healthy as far as anyone can know.
 We own a nice little apartment in a decent neighbourhood.
 We can afford to travel once a year.
 We enjoy the same things: A walk in the park, a good discussion, a nice dinner, a good bottle of wine, sex, foreign films, reading.
 Yes, we are getting older, but that's life.
-And yes, it would be nice to have a warm relationship with my two daughters, but that's life too.
+And yes, a warm relationship with my two daughters would be nice, but that's life too.

-I now make a living teaching evolution and ecology to some uninterested students of no specialization at a third-rate university.
+I now make a living teaching ecology and evolution to some uninterested students at a third-rate university.
 Why do I love it?
-Because I was a mid-level bureaucrat at a third-rate university for ten years.
+Because I spent a lost decade as a mid-level university bureaucrat at a fourth-rate university.
 The only thing missing in my professional life today is hard discussions with bright people.
 (But maybe the days of the bright people are over.)
 That and benefits would be nice.

-These problems are infuriating, not because "somebody" should solve them, but because some of the problems cannot be solved until people change, and we won't change.
+These problems are infuriating, not because "somebody" should solve them, but because some of them cannot be solved until people change.
+And we won't change.
 As Hemingway said in my favourite book(2): "The only thing that could spoil a day was people[.]"

-Whole-hearted democrats who forget that the average person is an idiot.
-Pseudo democrats for whom democracy means holding power by any means necessary.
 People who insist on being heard but refuse to listen.
+Absolute democrats who forget that the average person is an idiot.
+Pseudo democrats for whom democracy means holding power by any means.
 People who confuse facts and opinions.
 People who insist on diversity but are offended by any opinion but their own.
-Antivaxxers who demand a rabies vaccine when bitten by a rabid dog.
+Antivaxxers who demand a rabies vaccine when bitten by a dog.
 Pro-lifers who love every embryo unless it turns out to be gay or Muslim.
-Men in monster trucks whose transportation needs are indistinguishable from those of SmartCar drivers.
+Monster truck drivers whose transportation needs are indistinguishable from those of SmartCar drivers.
 People who demand government action but start complaining as soon as the government does act.
+Bullies who cry foul as soon as someone is hitting back.
 People who drive to the U.S. to buy gas or milk.
 Tax evaders.
-People who think that business is more important than principles.
+People who think that money is more important than principles.

 I know that it is not the goal of humankind to spoil my day.
-But if it were, humanity would be rather successful.
+But if it were, humanity would be rather successful at it.

 But other than that: Thank you, I am fine.